As of June 22, 2022

-Lincoln Park Zoo Animal Care & Veterinary staff have been closely following United States Department of Agriculture (USDA) reports of highly pathogenic avian influenza (HPAI) moving from the East Coast through the Midwest this migration season.
-Recently, cases were detected in Illinois and the zoo began to implement the next phase of its HPAI response plan.
+Lincoln Park Zoo Animal Care & Veterinary staff continue to closely follow United States Department of Agriculture (USDA) reports of highly pathogenic avian influenza (HPAI).
+This spring and summer, cases were detected in Illinois and the zoo implemented its HPAI response plan.

 No zoo birds currently show any signs of HPAI.
-However, to ensure the continued health and safety of the birds in our care, the response plan includes proactively closing McCormick Bird House and moving all outdoor birds to indoor or behind-the-scenes spaces.
-Many bird species throughout the zoo will not be visible to the public and McCormick Bird House will be closed until further notice.
+However, to ensure the continued health and safety of the birds in our care, many species may remain indoors or behind-the-scenes and buildings with birds may close as needed.

 HPAI or “bird flu” is a viral infection that occurs naturally among wild birds, such as migratory waterfowl, and can spread to other birds, including poultry.
 This particular strain is not believed to pose a high risk to human health at this time.
 We are confident the zoo remains a safe place to visit and connect with wildlife.
 For more information, please visit usda.gov.